cran/damAOI/README.md

 # The “damAOI” application

-This paper introduces the “damAOI” application which allows researchers to create AOIs which are at the same time locally nuanced and consistent across contexts.
+The “damAOI” application allows researchers to create AOIs which are at the same time locally nuanced and consistent across contexts.
 We use data sources on elevation, river flow, water bodies and dam construction sites to allow researchers to programmatically define their AOIs.
 The application was written in statistical software *R* and is designed to help standardize the way we consider the impacts of dams.

-Specifically, it programmatically determines an Area of Interest (AOI) around a dam for which impacts are measured.
-The previous section discusses the issues with existing
-approaches: bounding boxes, buffers, and basins.
-Our application address the issues through combining existing methods.
+## Data preprocessing

-## Dependencies
+### Reproject and align

-The software relies on openly available spatial data, specifically:
+The functions in damAOI use the following input data:

 - The polygon of reservoirs created by dams.
-These are taken from the [Global Reservoir and Dams (GRanD) dataset](https://sedac.ciesin.columbia.edu/data/collection/grand-v1/methods).
+These are typically taken from the [Global Reservoir and Dams (GRanD) dataset](https://sedac.ciesin.columbia.edu/data/collection/grand-v1/methods).
 - The polygons of river basins derived by [HydroBASINS](https://www.hydrosheds.org/products/hydrobasins).